KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App/Improper-Session-Management.md

 This issue occurs because the bad session ID is tied to the authenticated user session.
 To prevent this, generate another session ID after login is established and use it for tracking user authentication.

-Of course the newly generated session ID must be sent to the user's web client under SSL/TLS connection, and also set the secure flag to prevent from peeking.
+Of course the newly generated session ID must be sent to the user's web client under SSL/TLS connection, and also set the secure flag to prevent from sniffing.

 ```4D
 // after a user is autheticated
 $sessionId_t:=Generate UUID
-WEB SET HTTP HEADER("Set-Cookie: CookeiName="+$sessionId_t+"; Secure; HttpOnly; SaveSite=Lax")
+WEB SET HTTP HEADER("Set-Cookie: CookeiName="+$sessionId_t+"; Secure; HttpOnly; SameSite=Lax")

 $auth_o:=New object
 $auth_o.sessionId:=$sessionId_t